Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 " - Autotuning: With autotuning, Mojo can automatically find the best values for your parameters, which can drastically streamline the programming process

 - Tiling optimization: Mojo includes a built-in tiling optimization tool that effectively caches and reuses data, which helps optimize performance by using memory located near each other at a given time and reusing it.
+(Mojo has a built-in tiling optimization tool that improves cache locality and memory access patterns by dividing computations into smaller tiles that fit into fast cache memory.)

 - Parallel computing: Mojo introduces inbuilt parallelization, enabling multithreaded code execution, which can increase execution speed by 2,000x.
 It simplifies writing of efficient, parallel code through automatic parallelization across multiple hardware backends, without requiring low-level parallelization knowledge.